ArielWy/DonkeyBorder/README.md

 # DonkeyBorder Plugin

-The **DonkeyBorder** plugin dynamically controls the world border based on the position of a special donkey in your Minecraft server.
-This donkey is quite extraordinary:
+The **DonkeyBorder** plugin dynamically controls the world border based on the location of a donkey in your Minecraft server.
+The donkey has some special abilities:

-1. **Invincibility**: The donkey cannot take damage or die.
-It's practically indestructible!
+1. **Invincibility**: The donkey can't take damage or die.
-2. **Surface Teleportation**: The donkey always stays above on the surface.
-Can't hide your donkeys anymore!
+2. **Surface Teleportation**: The donkey always stays on the surface.
-3. **Frosted Ice Transformation**: When near water, the donkey turns it into frosted ice. 🧊
+3. **Frost Walking**: When the donkey is near water, it turned into frosted ice. 🧊

 ## Installation